initbiz/initbiz.github.io/selenium2tests/index.md

 ### Testing OctoberCMS basics
 It is a good practice not to use the same DB for testing and developing purposes.

-In order to configure different database for testing purposes create directory `testing` in `config` directory and copy `database.php` to the newly created directory.
+In order to configure a different database for testing purposes create directory `testing` in `config` directory and copy `database.php` to the newly-created directory.
 Then change the default connection as you wish.

-After that if you use `APP_ENV=testing` in your `.env` file, configuration from `testing` directory will be used.
+After that, if you use `APP_ENV=testing` in your `.env` file, configuration from the `testing` directory will be used.

 ## Writing tests in Selenium 2
 There are example tests in `tests/example` directory that use `Ui2TestCase` class.

 ## Running tests
-First of all, you have to run Selenium 2 standalone server which is included in the package.
+First of all, you have to run the Selenium 2 standalone server which is included in the package.
 In order to start Selenium 2 server go to `<project_root>/plugins/initbiz/selenium2tests` and run `java -jar selenium.jar`.

 You are ready to run tests using PHPUnit from OctoberCMS's `vendor/bin/phpunit`.